-Studio artist Toyin Odutola and photographer Lydia Panas will be visiting artists during this year’s Mosaic Project, which is a multicultural educational and exhibition program for students and families.
+Studio artist Toyin Odutola and photographer Lydia Panas will be visiting artists during this year’s Mosaic Project, a multicultural educational and exhibition program for students and families.

-Now in its sixth year, Mosaic Project’s free public events -- to be held in October and November -- will include an exhibition, gallery receptions, and artist talks.
-Dates and details are being developed: Like us on Facebook for updates.
+Now in its sixth year, Mosaic Project’s free public events will include an exhibition from October 3 - November 14, First Friday gallery receptions on October 3 and November 7, and artist talks on October 3 and November 7.
+Like us on Facebook for updates.

 Forbes magazine featured Toyin Odutola in its 2012 list of 30 notable individuals under 30 in the category "Art & Style" [Source: http://en.wikipedia.org/wiki/Toyin_Odutola].
 She is a contemporary artist who focuses on identity and the sociopolitical concept of skin color through her pen and ink drawings.
 Her work explores her personal journey of having been born in Nigeria then moving to the U.S. and assimilating into American culture.
 A recent graduate of the California College of Arts MFA program (2012), Odutula’s work is already in major museum collections including the Birmingham Museum of Art, AL and The National Museum of African Art, Smithsonian Institution, Washington, D.C.
 She is represented by the Jack Shainman Gallery in New York City.